annnhuang/annnhuang.github.io/posts/_posts/2021-01-07-bitalino-tutorial.md

 the data are now stored in your pre-defined location and ready for further processing.

-## common issues and troubleshooting
+## Common issues and troubleshooting

-bluetooth connection: sometimes, a bluetooth related error message will appear. when this happens, it is most useful to turn off, or even **reset** (by deleting) the bitalino bluetooth connection altogether on your computer’s bluetooth setting and re-start the software by entering the bluetooth password pin once again. see page 185 in the user manual for a comprehensive error list. there is also a guide specifically for bluetooth troubleshooting.
+Bluetooth connection: sometimes, a bluetooth related error message will appear. when this happens, it is most useful to turn off, or even **reset** (by deleting) the bitalino bluetooth connection altogether on your computer’s bluetooth setting and re-start the software by entering the bluetooth password pin once again. see page 185 in the user manual for a comprehensive error list. there is also a guide specifically for bluetooth troubleshooting.

-## additional resources
+## Additional resources

 [opensignals (r)evolution (v.2019) user manual]\
 [bitalino (r)evolution sensors tour]: this video presents an overview of the default sensor blocks included in every bitalino (r)evolution kit.
 [opensignals (r)evolution (v.2019) user manual]: https://bitalino.com/storage/uploads/media/opensignals-manual.pdf
 [bitalino (r)evolution sensors tour]: https://www.youtube.com/watch?v=lofutnegrv4&ab_channel=bitalinoworld